jbinvnt/small-team-tutorial/README.md

 ## Contributing and Workflow

 Welcome to the team!
 The work for this project is managed using GitHub issues.
 Each issue represents something that needs to be done: usually fixing a bug or adding a new feature. **Every change you make** should have its own **issue** and its own **branch**.
-If you've used Jira before, you will recognize issues as being the analogous to tickets.
+If you've used Jira before, you will recognize issues as being analogous to tickets.
 First, clone the repository by running:

 ```
 $ git clone git@github.com:dsc-umass/lmvp.git